marieg0209-create/marieg.github.io/vet-teaching.md

+---
+layout: page
-# VET Practice & Facilitation
+title: VET Practice & Facilitation
+---

 > "Effective design is born in the classroom."